 }

 The agent sees an attempt to discuss a denied topic and either refuses politely (configurable response) or routes to a human.
-For regulated industries — banking, healthcare, legal — denied topics are often the regulatory floor: "this agent does not give investment advice / medical diagnosis / legal opinions" is a defensible posture.
+For regulated industries — banking, healthcare, legal — denied topics are often the regulatory floor.
+This agent does not give investment advice / medical diagnosis / legal opinions is a defensible posture, and one a board will sign off without a meeting.

 Content filters